Analysis of the Anderson operator: Heat operator of the Anderson operator

-{\it Positivity.} The fact that $p_t(x,y)$ is positive is established in Section {\it \ref{sss:strongmax}} following ideas in Cannizzaro, Friz \& Gassiat in their proof of Theorem 5.1 in \cite{CFG} and our sharp description of the structure of the Schwartz kernel of $e^{-tH}$, in particular our proof works for all initial data in $L^2(\mcS)$. \end{Dem}
+Finally, the fact that $p_t(x,y)$ is positive is established in Section \ref{SubsectionConsequences} following some ideas in Cannizzaro, Friz and Gassiat in their proof of Theorem 5.1 in \cite{CFG} and our sharp description of the structure of the Schwartz kernel of $e^{-tH}$.
+In particular, our proof of the strong maximum principle works for all initial data in $L^2(\mcS)$ which is important to obtain a spectral gap with the argument described below. \end{proof}

-We note here that Dahlqvist, Diehl and Driver only considered in \cite{DDD} the parabolic Anderson model equation with smooth initial condition, so their results do not provide any insight on the heat kernel of the Anderson operator.
-A reader who has seen the parabolic paracontrolled structure used to solve the parabolic Anderson model equation may be puzzled by the fact that $e^{-tH}f$ is in the domain of $H$ for any $f\in L^2(\mcS)$ at positive times $t$, while it is essentially given by a seemingly different structure $(\partial_t-\Delta + z_0)^{-1}({\sf P}_u\xi)$, for some $u$, up to a remainder term.
-Commuting the paraproduct and the resolution operator $(\partial_t-\Delta + z_0)^{-1}$ produces a remainder term, so the elliptic paracontrolled structure of $e^{-tH}f$, for $f\in L^2(\mcS)$, pops out from the parabolic structure as a consequence of the identity

-We take profit here from the fact that the noise $\xi$ is time-independent and the integral over $(t,\infty)$ is a smooth remainder term when $t>0$.